DonnyRZ/fucDiagram/README.md

 ## Description

 Animated Diagrams is a web-based tool that allows users to create, edit, and visualize diagrams using Mermaid.js syntax.
 The application provides a user-friendly interface for designing flowcharts, sequence diagrams, class diagrams, and other diagram types supported by Mermaid.js.
+It features both a text-based Mermaid editor and an interactive visual flow editor for creating diagrams.

 ## Features

-- **Diagram Creation**: Create diagrams using Mermaid.js syntax with real-time preview
+- **Dual Editor Modes**: Create diagrams with either Mermaid code editor or visual flow editor
+- **Interactive Flow Editor**: Drag and drop interface for creating diagrams visually
 - **Project Management**: Save and manage multiple diagram projects
 - **Visualization**: View diagrams with smooth animations
 - **History**: Access previously created diagrams
+- **Real-time Preview**: See changes instantly as you edit
 - **Responsive Design**: Works on desktop and mobile devices

 ## Getting Started